inko-lang/website/source/faq.html.md

 The virtual machine has two thread pools: one for executing regular processes, and one for processes that may perform blocking operations, such as reading from a file.
-These pools are known as the primary and secondary pool respectively.
+These pools are known as the primary and blocking pool respectively.

 By default, both pools use a number of threads equal to the number of _logical_ CPU cores.
 This means that a CPU with 8 logical cores can run 16 processes
-concurrently: 8 on the primary pool, and 8 on secondary pool.
+concurrently: 8 on the primary pool, and 8 on blocking pool.

 Note that we say _concurrently_ opposed to _in parallel_.
 This is because it's up to the CPU to decide how many of these threads are running in parallel.